dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

                 .offlineFirst()
 ```

+> **Important**
+>
-> ***Important***: trackedEntityInstances retrieved using this repository are not persisted in the database.
+> TrackedEntityInstances retrieved using this repository are not persisted in the database.
 It is possible
 to fully download them using the `byUid()` filter of the `TrackedEntityInstanceDownloader` within the tracked entity instance module.

 [//]: # (Include glass protected download)